THE REAL ESTATE CONTRACT EXPLAINED

 Post or Pre-Settlement Occupancy

 In a competitive situation, you should consider an escalation clause, which automatically increases your offer over a competing offer with a price equal to or higher than yours.
+This is the most common way to handle a multiple offer situation.
 Here is a more in-depth look into how the escalation clause works.

 The above points are a good primer on decoding the real estate contract – and what you need to consider before entering into the offer process.